leytilera/addonscript-spec/docs/concepts/flags.md

   that they can't be installed together in the same instance.
 For a file this flag specifies, that the file can't be installed on the side which has this flag set.
 - `launch` This flag is only valid for relations of [instance addons](instance.md).
-It specifies, that the [launch configuration](../schema/launch.md) should be inherited from the related addon (which MUST als be an instance addon or [Minecraft](./minecraft.md) itself).
-The inherited launch configuration, MAY still be modified using the [launch object](../schema/launch.md) of this addon.
+It specifies, that the [launch configuration](../schema/launch.md) should be inherited from the related addon (which MUST also be an instance addon).
+The inherited launch configuration, MAY still be modified using the [launch object](../schema/launch.md) of this addon or by adding libraries with the `library` flag.
   This flag always also implies any effect of `required`.
 - `env` This flag is only valid for relations of [instance addons](instance.md).
   An addon, that is inheriting the launch configuration from one, which uses the [environment builder](../api/features/builder.md), uses this flag to tell AddonScript, which version of the `expected`